 Must I have purchased the goods to make a claim?

-In some circumstances, the Claimant does not have to have purchased the goods to make a claim, e.g. when a medical implant provided for you by the NHS fails to work properly.
+In some circumstances, you do not have to have purchased the goods to make a claim, e.g. when a medical implant provided for you by the NHS fails to work properly.

 The Association of British Insurers advises businesses on whether they need product liability insurance, stating "You should consider product liability insurance if your business designs, manufactures or supplies a physical product that is sold or given away for free." (source: abi.org.uk).